Overview of District Departments

-The Department of Human Resources supports the South Colonie administrative staff in the recruitment, selection and hiring of more than 1,000 teaching and support staff.
+The Department of Human Resources supports the South Colonie administrative staff in the recruitment, selection and hiring of the district's teaching and support staff.
 The department also works closely with the entire staff in the implementation of union/district initiatives, bargaining agreements and Board of Education policies.
 For more on the Human Resources Department, click here.

 Information Technology Department

 The district Information Technology Department is responsible for overseeing and implementing the district's computer hardware, software and electronic networking systems; the long-range technology plan, the South Colonie and New York State Data Warehouse system to improve business, personnel and instructional functions; the Wide Area Network, virtualized server and Electronic Document Management Service; employee and student tech support, Internet and email security, and initiatives for integrating technology into the curriculum to improve student achievement.
 For more information on the Information Technology Department, click here.

 The district Pupil Services Department is located at Forest Park Elementary School, 100 Forest Drive, 869-6759.

 The district Purchasing Department is responsible for securing and processing all vendor bids for numerous items from school buses to classroom furniture, ordering and inventoring of all office supplies, overseeing maintenance contracts, district printing, etc. For more information on the Purchasing Department, click here.